PrairieLearn/PrairieLearn/doc/faq.md

 ```

 To access the JSON data, read in the file within the testing framework.

+See [The Grading Process section in Externally graded questions](externalGrading.md#the-grading-process) for more details on the default external grader file system.

 ## Why can't I launch PrairieLearn with docker?